Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Molecular Diagnostic Tests

 Survival rates for NHL vary widely, depending on the lymphoma type, stage, age of the person, and other variables.
 According to the American Cancer Society, the overall 5-year relative survival rate for people with NHL is 68% and the 10-year relative survival rate is 57%.
-(The relative survival rate estimates the likelihood that a person will survive a certain number years after diagnosis.
+(The relative survival rate estimates the likelihood that a person will survive a certain number of years after diagnosis.
 It is calculated excluding the likelihood of death from diseases other than the cancer.)

 Because so many different factors affect survival, it is difficult to make general statements about prognosis.
 For example, people with very slow growing (indolent) lymphomas can live many years.
 However, they are usually diagnosed at a late stage, after the cancer has spread, which gives a poorer outlook.
 Without treatment, aggressive lymphomas are more likely to cause early death, but they are also often curable.
 In fact, aggressive lymphomas usually have better chances for cure than indolent lymphomas.